arturoherrero/powercore/README.md

 #### `clamp`

-Clamp a comparable between a lower and upper bound.
+Clamps a comparable between a lower and upper bound.

 ```ruby
 1.clamp(3, 6)  # => 3